Introduction

 Patent applications should be submitted to the relevant Patent Office.
 A Patent office’s territorial jurisdiction is determined using the following criteria:

-- Location of the applicant’s place of residence, domicile, or business (first mentioned applicant in the case of joint applicants).
+- The location of the applicant’s place of residence, domicile, or business (the first-mentioned applicant in the case of joint applicants).

 - A location where the innovation first appeared.